decentralized-identity/ethr-did-resolver/README.md

 Any value from the registry that returns an ethereum address will be added to the `publicKey` array of the DID document with type `Secp256k1VerificationKey2018` and an `ethereumAddress` attribute containing the address.

-### Owner Address
+### Controller Address

-Each identity always has an owner address.
+Each identity always has a controller address.
 By default it's the same as the identity address, but check the read only contract function `identityOwner(address identity)` on the deployed version of the EthrDIDRegistry contract.

-The Identity owner will always have a `publicKey` with the id set as the DID with the fragment `#owner` appended.
+The Identity controller will always have a `publicKey` with the id set as the DID with the fragment `#controller` appended.

 An entry is also added to the `authentication` array of the DID document with type `Secp256k1SignatureAuthentication2018`.